 The Tower of London is considered one of the most important castles which have survived through the medieval ages.
 This is primarily for the fact that the castle has remained in the ownership of English monarchs since the time of William the Conqueror in the 11th century.

 It has also served as a prison for many high-profile members of the English nobility and royalty during the medieval era.
 Originally comprising of a solitary tower, the castle was significantly expanded from the 12th to 14th centuries to include many other structures.

 It was famously the prison of Henry VIIs wife Anne Boleyn following the rift between the two.

-For this reason, the most prominent architectural feature of this castle are its extraordinary defensive features, comprising of eight towers, multiple walls and two heavily fortified gates.
+For this reason, the most prominent architectural feature of this castle is its extraordinary defensive features, comprising eight towers, multiple walls, and two heavily fortified gates.

 Most of the original structure of the castle remains erect today thanks to its exceptionally durable construction.